aleynaelif/ArrayVSLinkedList/README.md

  Comperation between an array an a linked list

-Write a complete program accomplishing all the tasks below.

 The program reads a text file named ‘list.txt’.
 This file contains a great number of comma seperated random positive integers (e.g., N=1000000).
 The program should read this file only once and store these numbers in the given order.
 Reading the file once means that you cannot read any portion of